Development of fossil-free solutions is happening.

 Vattenfall produces electricity and heat from many types of energy sources.
 We are actively phasing out fossil-based production.

-Solar energy is a renewable energy source that is easy to install, requires little operation and maintenance work and systems have a long operational life.
-We continue to explore new opportunities in solar energy technology and battery storage.
-For example, by integrating solar energy with wind farms we can keep costs down and minimise the environmental impact by taking advantage of existing infrastructure.
+Solar energy is a renewable energy source that is easy to install, requires little operation and maintenance work and solar energy systems have a long service life.
+We continue to explore new opportunities in solar energy technology and battery storage, and we can for example by integrating solar energy with wind farms keep costs down and minimise the environmental impact by taking advantage of existing infrastructure.
 We plan to build additional solar farms in our efforts to further diversify our portfolio.

 Biomass is also a renewable energy source and can be anything from energy crops to agricultural or forestry residues and biogenic waste.
 By using biomass in power production instead of fossil fuels, CO2 emissions are significantly reduced and properly managed biomass is carbon neutral over time.
 Biomass resources are geographically diversified and political risk is limited.
 We often use locally sourced fuels like wood chips, forest residues and sawmill by-products, landscape conservation material and compost residues.